laszlocph/gimlet-documentation/src/pages/docs/tutorials/backend/django-deployment-tutorial.md

 In the deployment settings, you should select Web Application template to be able to choose the Dockerfile container image option.
 You'll need a Dockerfile in the repository for this method, and if you don't have one, you can get it from [here](https://github.com/YoucefGuichi/django-sample-app/blob/main/Dockerfile).

-Select the GitHub Container Registry option under Registry settings, and make sure that the exposed port is corresponding to the one specified in the Dockerfile.
+Select the Gimlet Registry option under Registry settings, and make sure that the exposed port is corresponding to the one specified in the Dockerfile.

 You can add a custom domain if you use one, but Gimlet will generate a URL for you, which you can share with your teammates after a successful deployment.